moogacs/docs.buf.build/docs/tour/use-remote-generation.md

 ## 16.4 Synthetic versions

 Now that your Go code depends on a remote-generated library, it's important to be aware of how it's versioned.
-The challenge with versioning Remote Generation is that the generated code is the product of two inputs:
+The challenge with versioning remote generation is that the generated code is the product of two inputs:

 * The Protobuf module